Home Tutorials Training Consulting Books Company Contact us

 RESTful web services with Java (Jersey / JAX-RS).
 This tutorial explains how to develop RESTful web services in Java.
 It uses the JAX-RS reference implementation Jersey.
-In this tutorial Eclipse 4.7 (Oxygen), Java 1.8, Tomcat 6.0 and JAX-RS 2.0 (with Jersey 2.11) is used.
+In this tutorial Java 21 and JAX-RS with Jersey is used.
+We demonstrate the usage of Maven and Gradle for dependencies management.

 1. REST - Representational State Transfer